matkv/matkv.github.io/Csharp.md

 }
 ```

-we can specify the type of the IEnumerable and communicate more effectively
+With **generics**, introduced in C#2, we can specify the type of the IEnumerable and communicate more effectively:

 ```csharp
 public class Bookshelf